OSGeo/gdal/gdal/doc/source/development/rfc/rfc66_randomlayerreadwrite.rst

 interleaved way, which make the current feature iteration per layer rather inefficient (this requires for each layer to read the whole file).
 One example of such drivers is the OSM driver.
-For this driver, a hack had been developped in the past to be able to use the OGRLayer::GetNextFeature() method, but with a really particular semantics.
+For this driver, a hack had been developed in the past to be able to use the OGRLayer::GetNextFeature() method, but with a really particular semantics.
 See "Interleaved reading" paragraph of `http://gdal.org/drv_osm.html <http://gdal.org/drv_osm.html>`__ for more